SynteLang/SynteLang/README.md

 Create or navigate to a directory (folder) containing the following files:

 >
-	synte.go
+	synte.0.10.go
 	info.go
 	listing.go
 	functions.json
 	functions.go (optional)
-	an empty directory named 'recordings'
-	a directory named 'wavs' containing wav files (optional)
+	an empty directory named 'recordings'  (can contain README.md) a directory named 'wavs' containing wav files (optional, can contain README.md)

-Open a terminal and type 'go run synte.go' to begin. ◊ Open another terminal and run info.go similarly.
-This will display useful information and feedback as you input and run code.
+Open a terminal and type 'go run synte.0.10.go' to begin. ◊ Open another terminal and run info.go similarly.
+This will display useful information and feedback as you input and run code, if you run this before synte.go it will display details of any loaded wavs.
 Open another terminal and run listing.go to view currently running code, this will also show mute status in italics.
 You may wish to arrange these using a tiling window manager, terminal multiplexer, or equivalent.

 You will be prompted to write your first syntə listing, a program that will make sounds.